Best Chinese Potsticker Dumplings

 These Potsticker Dumplings are easier to make than you think, and they taste so better than the store-bought ones!
 Crispy on the outside and juicy in the middle, with an addictive dipping sauce!

 Why This Potsticker Dumplings Recipe Is So Good

 - Perfect potstickers from scratch – crisp bottoms that are not greasy, steamed filling that’s not soggy

-- Step by step how to make Mom’s homemade wrappers with a bowl, spoon & rolling pin
+- How to make Mom’s homemade wrappers with a bowl, spoon & rolling pin

 To a large bowl, measure in the flour and salt, give it a little stir.